 A slug’s mouth contains a structure called a radula, which is covered by rows of tiny and sharp teeth.
 The teeth are used for cutting and scraping or for grabbing hold of active prey like worms.
 There can be up to 27,000 teeth on the radula.

 Slugs are most active at night when their surroundings are wet.
 They may be active in winter in mild climates but hibernate if it gets too cold.
-Some slug species die at the end of a season, living for only a few months, but others can live for six or seven years and need one or two years to mature.
+Some species die at the end of a season, living for only a few months, but others can live for six or seven years and need one or two years to mature.

 A slug contains both male and female reproductive organs and is therefore known as a hermaphrodite.
-During mating, two slugs entwine, exchange sperm, and then separate.
+During mating, two animals entwine, exchange sperm, and then separate.
 The leopard slug has a very unusual and impressive mating ritual.
 A pair of slugs climb a tree or shrub and then lower themselves towards the ground on a string of mucus.
-Mating happens in midair before the slugs continue their journey to the ground.
+Mating happens in midair before the animals continue their journey to the ground.
 Not only do the slugs entwine, but their reproductive organs do, too.

-Composition and Nature of Slime
+Composition and Nature of the Slime

 Slug slime contains water, mucus, and salts.
 Mucus is made of mucins, which are proteins with attached carbohydrates.
 They are able to form sticky, moisture-trapping gels when they're added to water.
 Slug slime is said to be hygroscopic due to its ability to absorb water.
 It also has the ability to change its consistency when pressure is applied and has elastic properties.

 Fresh slug slime is hard to wash off our skin due to its stickiness and hygroscopic nature.
 Although it may be tempting to immediately reach for soap and water if we're covered with the slime, it's easier to let the material dry and then rub our hands together.
 The slime will form little balls that are easy to remove.